tah-tan/LuaSwigCTest/README.md

 - You may use Lua table to use C array.
 - Array length is represented integer only. long, short, unsigned long are not supported.
 - If you want to use C array in Lua, the arguments represents array must become the pointer and length, and its order is very important.
-For example, if your C function is void func(int *array_top, int array_num), that's OK.
-But, if your function is void func(int array_num, int *array_top), Lua will agree that the number of arguments or the type of arguments.
+For example, if your C function is void func(int *array_top, int array_num), and your Lua code is t = func(t), that's OK.
+But, if your function is void func(int array_num, int *array_top), Lua errors that the number of arguments (t = func(n, t)) or the type of arguments (t = func(t)) are incorrect.
-- Output pointer become return value, if you set as arguments.
+- Output pointer becomes return value, no matter if you set as arguments.
 For example, if your C function is void func(int *output), then Lua code is a = func(b).
 If the function has two or more output arguments and C function is void func(int *a, int *b) (for example), then the code will be c, d = func(a, b).